sysco-middleware/sysco-middleware.github.io/_posts/2018-02-27-split-join-transport-header.md

 ### Create the split join WSDL ###

-First, we needed to create a WSDL file for the split join component.
+First, we need to create a WSDL file for the split join component.

 ```xml
 <?xml version= '1.0' encoding= 'UTF-8' ?>